nextgis/docs_ngconnect/source/edit.rst

 .. important::
     While the layer is in edit mode, synchronization is not available.

-If changes have been made to the layer in Web GIS since the last synchronization, further synchronization will not be possible.
+If changes have been made to the layer in Web GIS since the last synchronization, further synchronization will not be possible. `Reset the layer <https://docs.nextgis.com/docs_ngconnect/source/edit.html#reset-layer>`_ to make synchronization possible again.

 If the edits made in the cloud were incorrect and you need to replace them with local ones, you can use the `Data overwrite <https://docs.nextgis.com/docs_ngconnect/source/edit.html#connect-data-overwrite>`_ function.

 Only the data itself is synchronized.
-If the data structure changes, it makes synchronization impossible.
-The layer needs to be downloaded again.
+See how to `change the layer structure <https://docs.nextgis.com/docs_ngconnect/source/edit.html#connect-add-field>`_ to keep the synchronization available.

 .. _connect_multiuser: